 Photos and Review by Oyster.com Investigators

+Hotel Santa Barbara is centrally located on State Street, known for popular shopping, dining, and nightlife.
+It's home to the Santa Barbara Museum of Art, and is a short drive to both the wharf and harbor, where guests will find whale watching and sailing.
 Santa Barbara is an affluent community in Santa Barbara County, home to five colleges and universities, as well as a large yachting population.
 Swaddled between the Pacific Ocean and the Santa Ynez Mountains, this charming town is known for its Spanish-inspired architecture, surfing, and the nightlife dotting State Street.